Who sets rates, how they are decided, and what type of rates and charges exist in Queensland.

-Local governments with existing debt or intending to borrow are required to submit their long-term financial forecast annually to Queensland Treasury Corporation and the Department of Local Government, Racing and Multicultural Affairs.
+Local governments with existing debt or intending to borrow are required to submit their long-term financial forecast annually to Queensland Treasury Corporation and the Department.

 In accordance with the Statutory Bodies Financial Arrangements Act 1982, a local government is required to obtain the Treasurer’s approval to undertake borrowings.

-Under a General Approval dated 23 May 2003 issued by the Queensland Treasurer, the Department of State Development, Infrastructure, Local Government and Planning may grant approval for Local Governments to borrow from, or establish Working Capital Facilities, with Queensland Treasury Corporation.
+Under a General Approval dated 23 May 2003 issued by the Queensland Treasurer, the Department may grant approval for Local Governments to borrow from, or establish Working Capital Facilities, with Queensland Treasury Corporation.